ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/example_data.md

    You don't really need to look at these, but they provide simple recipes for creating or editing the example data files, so might be useful for tinkering with the example inputs.
-For any real model you want to fit, you will need to prepare actual [data data inputs](./model_data_inputs.md) using data for your ecosystem.
+For any real model you want to fit, you will need to prepare actual [data inputs](./model_data_inputs.md) using data for your ecosystem.

-* The `static_config` directory is empty and
+* The `static_config` directory is empty and is used as part of the advanced usage of [static models](./virtual_ecosystem_in_static_mode.md) in the Virtual Ecosystem.